 - What is the importance of ‘main’ in C programming?

-Main is very important in C programming.
+Main is very important in C programming questions.
+It might be asked in the C programming interview.
 A program can be compiled by the programmer, but without the main, the program can’t be executed.

-- How would you define nested structure and C token?
+- How would you define the nested structure and C token?